 Papers must be double-spaced, 12 point Times New Roman font, black ink, one-inch margins all the way around.
-Printing on both sides of the paper is fine.
-Your name must be on the front page, top right corner, and your paper must be stapled.
+Your name must be on the front page, top right corner.
+All sources must be cited.
 Failure to follow these requirements will negatively affect your grade.